 [UPDATE 14.12.2012: a long shot

-of Kirby Cottage (which for some reason is listed as 'Lonsdale Cottage'
+of Kirby Cottage (which is listed as 'Lonsdale Cottage'

 with its listed building crest.]

-Listing text for 'Lonsdale Cottage: "A red brick
+The Listing text for 'Lonsdale Cottage reads: "A

 building with late C18 or early C19 external features, possibly with an